-Print maps large or small; from 1 page to almost 7 feet across; PC or
+Print free maps large or small; from 1 page to almost 7 feet across; PC or

 Mac.
 For classroom and student use.
 MegaMaps requires Adobe Flash.
 Free online software—no